gobstones/gobstones-guidelines/src/pages/coding-standards/index.md

 ## Workflow

 You now understand how projects are organized, great, now what?
 How do I add new features or correct new bugs?
 We have detail steps on how to contribute, depending on who you are.
-If you are an external developer, wanting to contribute to the project, please read the [**Contributing**](./contributing) section.
-If you have join the **Core Team**, pleade be sure to read the [**Developing**](./developing) section.
+If you are an external developer, wanting to contribute to the project, please read the [**Coding as an External Contributor**](./coding-contributor) section.
+If you have join the **Core Team**, pleade be sure to read the [**Coding as a Team Member**](./coding-team) section.
 In either case you should read about [**Commit conventions**](./commit-conventions).

 ## Testing